xapian/xapian-docsprint/howtos/facets.rst

 Limitations
 ===========

+.. todo:: Move this to later in the document, as done for other limitations
+	  sections, to be less negative, and also because it's easier to understand the limitations in the context of what is actually possible.

 The accuracy of Xapian's faceting capability is determined by the number of records that are examined by Xapian whilst it is searching.
 You can control this number by specifying the `checkatleast` value of `get_mset`;